 MO 507 Power Encounter.
 The term "power encounter" refers to signs and wonders, healing and deliverance, dreams and visions, and other such acts of God's power, often experienced in the context of sharing Christ and extending His Kingdom.
 The theme of power encounter is developed in both the Old and New Testaments and is a key aspect of intercultural ministry.
 The course will focus on worldview and spiritual power, the biblical validity and contemporary relevance of power encounter, power encounter and the planting and growth of the church, and various ministry models involving healing prayer, deliverance, spiritual warfare, and intercessory prayer.
 Numerous case studies will be discussed in class.
 4 units.
-ML

-MO 517 Dreams, Spiritual Discernment, and the Church.
-Since before the birth of Jesus and through the earliest days of the Church, dreams and visions have enabled individuals to sense the calling and presence of God, thereby resulting in behaviors with (potentially) far-reaching religious and social implications.
+ML visions have enabled individuals to sense the calling and presence of God, thereby resulting in behaviors with (potentially) far-reaching religious and social implications.
 In fact, dreams and visions have historically played a prominent role in many religious traditions, and continue to be widely regarded as a source of spiritual/religious insight.
 In light of these considerations, this course will examine 1) the role of dreams and visions in the history of Christianity and other religions (particularly Islam); 2) similarities and differences across religious traditions with regard to dream content and interpretive tendencies; 3) the relationship between dreams/visions and conversion to Christianity; 4) Christian, religious, and secular theories of dreams/visions; 5) challenges to the idea that dreams/visions convey actual messages/revelation from God.
 Particular attention will be accorded to dreams, though visions and other related phenomena will also be addressed.
 Not currently offered.
 4 units.
 ML